vastavalo/vastavalo-website/src/pages/en/darkroom.md

 # Darkroom

+Vastavalo's darkroom can be used by members every day of the week between 9am and 9pm as long as there are no other reservations.
+It is worth keeping in mind that there might be other members working in the darkroom as well.

 Vastavalo's darkroom is located at [the eastern end of Vanha Domus](https://goo.gl/maps/9P6CgRTCuiCR1NSZA) in Väinämöisenkatu 11.
 It is much easier to approach from Pellervonkatu, though.

+[The darkroom team](/vastavalo-website/en/people#darkroom) maintains the darkroom.
+It consists of darkroom manager, board members and other active club members.

+[The darkroom handbook](https://docs.google.com/document/d/e/2PACX-1vQiWFe2CT6II3CGfKBBiiJucI0Po9jHbvcQgA7X_Y9vZn221T2ON5dg0sOqYmASMD-aFuYofP_TuNF1/pub) contains instructions on using the darkroom.

+## Reserving the darkroom

+Vastavalo members can reserve the darkroom for their own private use according to the price list by using the [booking calendar](#).
+Contact the darkroom manager in order to gain permission to mark reservations to the booking calendar.

+Always check the darkroom booking calendar before coming to the darkroom.

+### Others

+Non-members and other associations are also welcome to use our darkroom.
+If you wish to reserve the darkroom please contact the darkroom manager for further details.

 ## Price list